flaminem/flamy/README.md

 ### Features
-Flamy helps SQL developpers to:
+Flamy helps SQL developers to:

 - easily and rapidly check the integrity of their queries, even against an evolving database
-- better vizualize and understand the workflows they created
+- better visualize and understand the workflows they created
 - easily deploy and execute them on multiple environments
 - efficiently gather metadata from the Metastore